 Our discussion last night reminded me of the book that I once read on Pagan Christianity where the author looks at the ways we do church.
 Most things we do in churches today did not originate from Jesus, but sadly from the world.
 As a result, so much of the DNA of what Jesus intended for His family has been lost.
 Today, you will find ads on how to market the growth of your church.
 Yikes.
 Jesus never did it that way.
 We have more to unlearn.
 (In fact, Jesus’ message – which always included powerful miracles – turned MANY people away!)

 After last night, my husband went and did some more research on the Jewish synagogue.
 It was all in small groups sharing together in community.
-Basically, it sounds more and more like what Holy Spirit has been leading my family and I to do weekly in our house several times a week with various groups who come in.
-(However, I still need to shift more to GOING into other people’s homes like a true Disciple Making Movement does.
-I’m still learning to shift culture within my own mindset of GOING to church for over 40 years!)
+Basically, it sounds more and more like what Holy Spirit has been leading my family and I to do weekly in our house several times a week with various groups who come in, and when we go into other people’s homes like a true Disciple Making Movement does.
+(It’s learning to shift culture within our mindsets of GOING to church and getting back to BEING the church!)

 I currently have 3 more people interested in doing a Discovery Bible Study (besides my core group)… so I need to plan now to go into their homes and coach them for 2-4 weeks and then turn them lose listening to Holy Spirit… I have a group (4 of us) that I have been meeting with for 2.5 years and they wanted to add more people.
 I said, “No. Go and start new groups!” 😀 One woman has started about 2 groups in about a month!!